 Students should be currently enrolled to submit petitions for review (except for Academic Forgiveness).
 All students should follow the procedures outlined in the Scholastic Standing Student Checklist.
 If students have questions about this process, they should contact their academic advisor or the Dean of Students.

 All forms are to be submitted online via Maxient.
 See below for dates the SSC committee meets as well as specifics about each petition.
 Students will be notified in writing by the Chair of the Scholastic Standing Committee as to the outcome of their petition.
+Most of the correspondence about your Scholastic Standing case will be sent through the Maxient system, so please make sure you regularly check your email and are on the lookout for these emails.

 Upcoming SSC meeting dates for AY 2021-2022